There are various fishing reels that have stood the test of time, and I offer ideas for family fishing gear that you should consider.

-The easiest reel to use is the spin-casting reel, and that's what everyone seems to of learned on years ago.
+The easiest reel to use is the spin-casting reel (left), and that's what everyone was taught on years ago.
 It is a mixture of the spinning and bait-casting reels.

 To describe, it is a fixed spool that is attached parallel on top of your rod and has a cone shaped device that your line runs through.
 It's like a spinning reel with a "cover" over it.